 In one case, a man working at a hospice reported that, after his employer failed an internal audit, the owner directed employees to backfill names, signatures, and dates on copies of consent and notice of election forms before the forms were scanned into the company’s electronic medical records system.
 These documents are what allowed the company to bill Medicare for their services.
 If the relator’s claims were true, because the information contained on these documents had been largely forged, many of the company’s Medicare claims over at least the past five years were fraudulent and the company should not have been reimbursed for millions of dollars of hospice services.

-Our investigators have interviewed over 500 potential relators and have given their opinion about the validity of the claims based on the relators’ body language and on background investigations.
+Our investigators have interviewed over hundreds of potential relators and have given their opinion about the validity of the claims based on the relators’ body language and on background investigations.

 As his background check turned up nothing untoward and his behavior betrayed no deception or ulterior motives, we recommended that the law firm accept this case.
 They did so, and the case was later successfully prosecuted, resulting in a substantial award for the relator and his attorneys.